-Relievers Victor Arano, Jordan Weems still standing in Nationals camp
+Jordan Weems hung in Nats camp for a while.
+Victor Arano’s still standing.

 “I knew if I went with that plan I would never catch again,” Weems said Sunday.
 “And it was just really hard, the reality of someone telling you that your dreams aren’t going to come true, that you’re not good enough at that.
 But I just had to tell myself, ‘Okay, if you’re going to give me this opportunity I am going to run with it.’”

 Legs crossed at his locker — a locker still stuffed with his clothes and belongings as another week closed — Weems took two sips of coffee from a Styrofoam cup.
+But things can change quickly this time of year.
+While Weems was scrolling on his phone Monday, pitching coach Jim Hickey led him to Martinez’s office.
+One of the five lockers next to him was occupied by infielder Lucius Fox, who had landed back in West Palm Beach at 12:30 a.m., slept for a couple hours and woke up at 6:30.

+Fox, who initially drove north to begin the Class AAA season, was there to fill in for the injured Ehire Adrianza.
+For now, Weems was headed in the opposite direction.

-“All you ever really want is an opportunity, you know?” he continued.
+“All you ever really want is an opportunity, you know?”
+Weems said.
 “That’s it.”